pantry/pantry.github.io/core/extending.md

 # Extending Pantry

 Adding functionality to Pantry via plugins starts with Commands.
 Commands can be configured to run on the Server or on Clients, but not both.
-Commands have full access to almost the entire Pantry system and as such are very powerful tools, yet built on simple building blocks.
+Commands have full access to almost the entire Pantry system and as such are powerful tools, yet built on simple building blocks.
 This ensures simple Commands are easy to write, and complicated ones are possible.

 ## Writing a Command